 3.)
 Explore the Northumberland Coastline

-The Northumberland Coastline is an area of Outstanding Natural Beauty and a totally gorgeous spot to visit when in the north of England.
-Once here, make sure to explore some of the gorgeous bays, visit the ancient Holy Island (and try some mead) and visit some of the iconic castles, too.
+The Northumberland Coastline is an Area of Outstanding Natural Beauty and a totally gorgeous spot to visit when in the north of England.

 4.)
 Find Giant’s Causeway

 Perched on the beautiful shores of Northern Ireland, Giant’s Causeway is a totally iconic area of the country to visit.
 Folklore has it that these were once part of steps that bridged over to Scotland, though, don’t worry you won’t spot any giants today.